FionaZhuSinuo/ACE-592-Project/README.md

 Students at ACE 592 SAE: Data Science for Applied Economics the University of Illinois Urbana-Champaign

-It was created to fulfill the requirements for a final group project for a graduate-level course entitled Data Science for Applied Economics taught by Dr. Jared Hutchins at the University of Illinois Urbana-Champaign for the Spring 2022 semester.
+It was created to fulfill the requirements for the final group project for a graduate-level course entitled Data Science for Applied Economics taught by Dr. Jared Hutchins at the University of Illinois Urbana-Champaign for the Spring 2022 semester.